- People, Advisors and Office Hours

 - Our graduate programs cover pure math, applied math, math education, and applied statistics.

 - We aim at building strong foundations and providing cutting edge technologies for our students.

 - The programs are designed to serve both full-time students and full-time professionals.

 - Graduate courses usually start at 4PM or later.

-- Each graduate course is offered on two days a week, either Monday and Wednesday or Tuesday and Thursday.
+- Most graduate courses are offered on two days a week, either Monday and Wednesday or Tuesday and Thursday.
 Some courses in math education and applied statistics are offered one day per week to accommodate working professionals.